Algonquin Park Maps

 Canadian Canoe Routes

 According to Google, “Google Earth combines satellite imagery, maps and the power of Google Search to put the world’s geographic information at your fingertips.”
-It is an unbelievable resource for canoe trip planning (or reminiscing) as well as a great way to spend a long time online.
+It is an unbelievable resource for canoe trip planning (or reminiscing), as well as a great way to spend time online.
 A large part of Algonquin Park is shown in very good resolution.
-Altitude, latitude, and longitude are all available anywhere the mouse points, and the tilt feature enables some very interesting views.
-If you are not familiar with the park, some practice and referencing to the Canoe Routes Map to figure out lake names may be required.
+Altitude, latitude and longitude are all available anywhere the mouse points, and the tilt feature enables some very interesting views.
+If you are not familiar with the park, some practice and referencing to a canoe routes map to figure out lake names may be required.
 If you are not hooked up already, consider joining the Google Earth community.

 If you already have Google Earth running on your computer, then you’ll want to install the Algonquin Park Boundary and Access Points overlay KLM File to see it properly on Google Earth.

 Google Map Page Showing Our Store Locations